LumaPictures/pymel/docs/source/attributes.rst

-.. currentmodule:: pymel
+.. currentmodule:: pymel.core.general

 Attributes
 ==========

 The `Attribute` class is your one-stop shop for all attribute related functions.
 Those of us who have spent time using MEL have become familiar with all the myriad commands for operating on attributes.
 This class gathers them all into one place.
-If you forget or are unsure of the right method name, just ask for help by typing `help(Attribute)`.
+If you forget or are unsure of the right method name, just ask for help by typing ``help(Attribute)``.

 For the most part, the names of the methods follow a fairly simple pattern: `setAttr` becomes `Attribute.set`, `getAttr` becomes `Attribute.get`, `connectAttr` becomes `Attribute.connect` and so on.